ric2b/Vivaldi-browser/chromium/docs/website/site/developers/testing/no-compile-tests/index.md

 **Why do we want to assert failure in compilation?**

 Most of the time you don't want to do this.
 However, with template code, you are playing with the type system.
-In particular with callbacks, it's possibly to accidentally write code that allows unsafe type conversion leading to a code execution.
+In particular with callbacks, it's possible to accidentally write code that allows unsafe type conversion leading to a code execution.
 Here's a specific example: